By: Christina Urrutia

-Korn Ferry’s study “Global Talent Crunch” highlights the skilled talent shortage impacting countries and specific industries around the world.
+Korn Ferry’s study “Global Talent Crunch” highlights the skilled talent shortage impacting countries and specific industries worldwide.
 Many countries are already facing a skilled talent shortage across several industries.
-The study examines the talent shortage issue across twenty major developed and developing countries including:
+The study examines the talent shortage issue across twenty major developed and developing countries, including:

 • Americas: Brazil, Mexico, United States